 Unhealthy alcohol use has substantial and wide-ranging negative effects at the individual, family, and societal level.
-A summary of our findings is presented in Table 12, including our overall strength of evidence for each key question.
+A summary of our findings is presented in Table 12, including our assessment of the overall strength of evidence for each KQ.

 Summary of Evidence